 Note: Choose one naming form and stick to it during the whole development process.

 Pagination ensures the easy handling of numerous request results.
 For example, your web service contains hundreds or thousands of pages.
 When you request to display all its pages, you will get the same number of results, in return.
 It overloads the user interface and takes more time to display.
 Pagination divides the results by specific parts and displays them in the specific order.
+Also, you can find more about user interface design for web applications in our blog.

 When you request some data and you know the results will fill numerous pages, you should set the limit of results per one page: